For more detailed up to date information: Please refer to the MRPCH Clinical Exam Face to Face guidance hub

 - ethical practice.

-Guidance documents can be downloaded below, which aid MRCPCH Clinical candidates in their preparation for the exam.
+Guidance documents can be found on the MRCPCH Clinical Exam Face to Face guidance hub, which aid MRCPCH Clinical candidates in their preparation for the exam.

 MRCPCH Clinical examination - information for candidates provides guidance on: